XML Validation

 <body>Don't forget me this weekend!</body>

-The DOCTYPE declaration in the example above, is a reference to an external DTD file.
-The content of the file is shown in the paragraph below.
+The DOCTYPE declaration above contains a reference to a DTD file.
+The content of the DTD file is shown and explained below.

 XML DTD

-The purpose of a DTD is to define the structure of an XML document.
-It defines the structure with a list of legal elements:
+The purpose of a DTD is to define the structure and the legal elements and attributes of an XML document:

 <!DOCTYPE note